cosmos/ibc/spec/ics-025-handler-interface/README.md

 `chanOpenAck` acknowledges a channel creation in progress on another chain, failing if the channel identifier is not found, the proof is invalid, or the calling module is not authorized.

+The default IBC relayer module will allow external calls to `chanOpenAck`.

 ```typescript
 function chanOpenAck(
   connectionIdentifier: Identifier, channelIdentifier: Identifier,